 This gives the result -0.699812061.

 Further information and examples of the Excel T.Inv function are provided on the Microsoft Office website.

-If you get an error from your Excel T.Inv function this is likely to be one of the following:
+If you get an error from the Excel T.Inv function this is likely to be one of the following:

 |#VALUE!||-||Occurs if one or both of the supplied arguments are non-numeric.|